-The above plot of the regression fit shows that the 3rd order polynomial does not fit the continuation value perfectly, especially near the hinge and at the extreme points.
-We now use the
+The above plot of the regression fit shows that the third order polynomial does not fit the continuation value perfectly, especially near the hinge and at the extreme points.
+Use the

 csaps function to fit the regression using a cubic smoothing spline with a smoothing parameter of 0.7.
 The Curve Fitting Toolbox™ is required to run the remainder of the example.

 % Price swing option using smoothed splines to fit Longstaff-Schwartz % regression tic; useSpline = true; smoothingParam = 0.7; SwingPriceSpline = hswingbyls(Paths, Times, RateSpec, Settle, Maturity, ...
 Strike, ExerciseDates, NumSwings, DCQ, minDCQ, maxDCQ, useSpline, ... smoothingParam, true)